budostylz/Developing-Microsoft-SharePoint-2013-Core-Solutions/Customizing User Interface Elements/README.md

 ## A Simple jQuery Content Slider for SharePoint 2007/2010/2013 and O365

-Key concept includes converting an html file into a javascript file and link it to the content editor.
+Cool concept includes converting an html file into a javascript file and link it to the content editor.

 http://summit7systems.com/a-simple-jquery-content-slider-for-sharepoint-200720102013-and-o365/